Adroiti/docs-for-code-review-tools/RuboCop/Style-RescueStandardError.md

 ## Description

 This rule checks for rescuing `StandardError`.
 There are two supported styles `implicit` and `explicit`.
-This cop will not register an offense if any error other than `StandardError` is specified.
+This rule will not register an offense if any error other than `StandardError` is specified.

 ## Examples